PeterRutkowski/dav_homework7/README.md

 - the main report file in HTML form* (with 14 plots and the table)
 - the data for plots
 - the python scripts generating plots (one script per one plot)**
-- the separate plots (*.png)
+- the separate plots
-- the script for generating the table

-*  static HTML without external dependencies
+*  HTML without external dependencies
 ** plain python plots (*.py)- thus no jupyter notebooks

 Additionally, the plotting scripts should have one parameter [0/1] for showing or